sonic-net/DASH/documentation/dataplane/dash-flow-resimulation.md

 The implementation is simple:

-- Whenever a match stage with non-zero flow tracking key is updated, we add the key into the resimulation list of the pipeline.
+- Whenever a match stage with non-zero flow tracking key is updated, we add the key into the pending resimulation list of the pipeline.
-- Then kick off the flow aging process immediately, and resimulate all flows that matches the key in the resimulation list.
+- Then kick off the flow aging process immediately, pickup the keys from the pending list, and resimulate all flows that matches the keys.
-- If policy is updated again during the resimulation process, reset the progress and start over.
+- If the flow aging process completes, check if any more keys in the pending list.
+If yes, kick off the flow aging process again.

 This approach doesn't require any additional memory, however, it will be slower.